ahuth/vacation/README.md

 ## Tests

-Vacation uses tests to speed up development and to app more likely to be correct.
-To run tests, go to the project directory and run `rake test`.
+Vacation uses tests to speed up development and to make the app more likely to be correct.
+To run the tests, go to the project directory and run `rake test`.